magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_dhamma-goes-westward.md

 we have a basis for investigating these things and seeing them as they really are.
 When there is tranquillity in meditation, it’s not necessary to do a lot of thinking.
 This sensitivity has a certain knowing quality that is born of the tranquil mind.
-This isn’t thinking; it is the factor of investigating Dhamma.
+This isn’t thinking; it is *dhammavicaya,* the factor of investigating Dhamma.

 This sort of tranquillity does not get disturbed by experience and sense contact.
 But then there is the question, ‘If it is tranquillity, why is